 - Successfully led the New York State delegation in saving Fort Drum from up to 16,000 military personnel cuts due to sequestration.

 - Authored the Be Open Act – legislation that passed the House of Representatives and was signed into law by the President.
-This is the largest fix to ObamaCare of 2015 and repeals the auto-enrollment mandate that reduces choices in health coverage and has created confusion that can lead to significant tax penalties on both the employer and employee.
+This was the largest fix to Obamacare of the 114th Congress and repealed the auto-enrollment mandate that reduces choices in health coverage and has created confusion that can lead to significant tax penalties on both the employer and employee.

 - Helped pass the Bipartisan Budget Act – a two year budget agreement that lifted the devastating defense sequester cuts and put an end to crisis-to-crisis governing.

-- Was the sole freshman negotiator on the National Defense Authorization Act (NDAA) and fought hard to include language to help protect and strengthen Fort Drum.
+- Was the sole freshman negotiator for two consecutive years on the National Defense Authorization Act (NDAA) and fought hard to include language to help protect and strengthen Fort Drum.

 - Brought a new commitment to transparency to Congress, posting her legislative votes to Facebook and keeping her website updated with her legislative work and public schedule.

-Prior to winning her election to Congress overwhelmingly by over 20 points, Congresswoman Stefanik worked at her family's small business called Premium Plywood Products that was founded in Upstate New York over twenty years ago.
+Prior to winning her election to Congress, Congresswoman Stefanik worked at her family's small business called Premium Plywood Products that was founded in Upstate New York over twenty years ago.
 Growing up in her family's small business, she learned, lived and understands the values of hard work, perseverance, challenges, and risk that go along with building, operating and growing small businesses that provide jobs in today's Upstate economy.

 Congresswoman Stefanik’s policy focus includes: